rebeccaalpert/virtual-assistant/packages/module/patternfly-docs/content/extensions/virtual-assistant/examples/ChatbotConversationHistoryNav/ChatbotConversationHistoryNav.md

 ### Drawer with conversation actions

-Actions can be added to conversations with the `menuItems` prop.
-Optionally, you can also add a `className` to the menu with `menuClassName`, change the default aria-label and tooltip content with `label`, and add an `onSelect` callback for when a user selects an item.
+Actions can be added to conversations with `menuItems`.
+Optionally, you can also add a `className` to the menu via `menuClassName`, change the default aria-label and tooltip content via `label`, or add an `onSelect` callback for when a user selects an item.

 ```js file="./ChatbotHeaderDrawerWithActions.tsx"